-Danny Gibson of DGPix is a semi professional photographer who concentrates on wildlife and outdoor imagery, especially local nature, both common and rare and has made TV and Radio appearances during his time as a wildlife photographer.
-His purpose is to educate and inform on the world of wildlife, conservation and ecology, through talks, workshops and educational work.
+Danny Gibson of DGPix is a semi professional photographer who concentrates on wildlife and outdoor imagery, especially local nature, both common and rare and has made TV and Radio appearances during his time in the craft.
+His purpose is to educate and inform on the world of wildlife, conservation and ecology, through talks, workshops and educational work, providing images and video to some of the biggest names in natural history production today.

 - BBC Natural History Unit (Video/Film/Photography)